tikv/website/content/docs/5.1/concepts/tikv-in-5-minutes.md

 ## Monitor the TiKV cluster

-After the TiKV cluster is started using TiUP Playground, you might need to monitor the cluster.
-Perform the following steps to see the needed monitoring metrics:
+After the TiKV cluster is started using TiUP Playground, to monitor the cluster metrics, perform the following steps:

-1. Open your browser, access [http://127.0.0.1:3000](http://127.0.0.1:3000), and login to the Grafana Dashboard.
+1. Open your browser, access [http://127.0.0.1:3000](http://127.0.0.1:3000), and then log in to the Grafana Dashboard.

     By default, the username is `admin` and the password is `admin`.

 2. Open the `TiKV-Summary` page on the Grafana Dashboard and find the monitoring metrics of your TiKV cluster.

 ## Write data to and read data from the TiKV cluster

-To write to and read from the TiKV cluster, you can use Java, Go, Rust, C or Python script.
-In the following two examples, Java and Python are respectively used to write "Hello World!" to TiKV.
+To write to and read from the TiKV cluster, you can use Java, Go, Rust, C, or Python script.

+The following two examples use Java and Python respectively to show how to write "Hello World!" to TiKV.

 ### Use Java